jguevaraa/EsFrLt/readme.md

 #

 ### MVP (DOM - CANVAS)
-CANVAS, This is a game where the player can move betwen squares.
+CANVAS, This is a game where the player need to avoid enemies, if the time is over or the lifes drop to 0 you lose.

 ### Backlog

-jump movement
+- jump movement
-Score
-remains km
-spraint
+- Set the Km remains on the HUD
-dificult selector
+- Dificult selector
+- Create sprites for enemies and player
+- Set a pre - gameOver stage
+- Adding SFX
+- More stages - Countries
+- Adding sprites
+- Set speed + HUD

 #

 ## Data structure